 Liquidity management is the process by which the Bank manages the flow of funds necessary to meet its financial commitments on a timely basis and at a reasonable cost to take advantage of earnings enhancement opportunities.
 These financial commitments include withdrawals by depositors, credit commitments to borrowers, expenses of the operations, and capital expenditures.
-The Bank generally maintains a liquidity ratio of liquid assets to total assets of at least 7.0%.
+The Bank generally maintains a minimum liquidity ratio of liquid assets to total assets of at least 7.0%.
 Liquid assets include cash and due from banks, federal funds sold, interest-bearing deposits with banks and unencumbered investment securities available for sale.
-The on-balance sheet liquidity ratio at September 30, 2023 was 13.99%, as compared to 12.58% at December 31, 2022.
+The on-balance sheet liquidity ratio at September 30, 2023 March 31, 2024 was 13.99% 9.22%, as compared to 12.58% 9.33% at December 31, 2022 December 31, 2023.

-During 2022, the Bank paid quarterly dividends totaling \$1.75 million to BayFirst.
-During the first two quarters of 2023, the Bank paid quarterly dividends totaling \$1.75 million to BayFirst.
+During 2022, the first quarter of 2024, the Bank paid a quarterly dividends totaling \$1.75 million dividend of \$1.20 million to BayFirst.
+During the first two quarters of 2023, the Bank paid quarterly dividends totaling \$1.75 million BayFirst in order to BayFirst.
 In the third quarter of 2023, BayFirst issued 1,835 shares of 11.0% Series C Cumulative Convertible Preferred Stock with gross proceeds of \$1.8 million of which \$1.3 million of the capital was injected to the Bank to support its growth and operations.
 Prior to 2021, the Bank retained its earnings to support its growth.
 BayFirst's liquidity had historically been dependent solely on funds received from the issuance and sale of subordinated debt and preferred stock.

-BayFirst's liquidity needs are to make interest payments on its debt obligations, dividends on shares of its Series A Preferred Stock, Series B Convertible Preferred Stock, Series C Cumulative Convertible Preferred Stock, and common stock, and payment of certain operating expenses.
-As of September 30, 2023, BayFirst Financial Corp. held \$498 thousand in cash and cash equivalents.
+BayFirst's meet liquidity needs are to make interest payments on its debt obligations, dividends on shares of its Series A Preferred Stock, Series B Convertible Preferred Stock, Series C Cumulative Convertible Preferred Stock, preferred stock and common stock, and payment of certain operating expenses.
+As of September 30, 2023 March 31, 2024, BayFirst Financial Corp. held \$498 \$912 thousand in cash and cash equivalents.

 The Company expects that all the liquidity needs, including the contractual commitments can be met by currently available liquid assets and cash flows.
-In the event any unforeseen demand or commitments were to occur, the Company would access the borrowing capacity with the FHLB, FRB, and lines of credit with other financial institutions.
+In the event any unforeseen demand or commitments were to occur, the Company would could access the borrowing capacity with the FHLB, FRB, and lines of credit with other financial institutions.
 The Company does not rely on investment securities as the main source of liquidity and does not foresee the need to sell investment securities for cash flow purposes.
 In addition, the Company has the ability to obtain wholesale deposits as another source of liquidity.
 The Company expects that the currently available liquid assets and the ability to borrow from the FHLB, FRB, and other financial institutions would be sufficient to satisfy the liquidity needs without any material adverse effect on the Company's liquidity.